Rahulkhinchi03/lyzr-enterprise-prospect-agent/README.md

 **Instructions**
 > Use your connected web-search tool for every fact.
 Name the source for each claim.
 If something can't be confirmed, write 'Not publicly available.'
 Never fabricate financial figures, headcounts, or executive names.
 Only state a specific number (headcount, revenue, funding, a date tied to a figure) if it appears directly in your tool's retrieved results for this exact query, never from memory or general knowledge.
 If the retrieved results don't contain a number for something, say 'not found in retrieved results' instead of stating one.

-That second half of the instructions, the part about only stating a number that appears verbatim in the retrieved results, is the result of catching this agent hallucinate a headcount twice before it got it right.
-That's in the testing section.
+That second half of the instructions, the part about only stating a number that appears verbatim in the retrieved results, is the result of catching this agent hallucinate a headcount before it got it right.

 - **Tools:** `composio_search`.
 - **Model:** gpt-5.4-mini, a fast, cheap model is fine here because the accuracy comes from the search tool doing the grounding, not from the model's own reasoning.
 Save your strongest model for the agents doing actual synthesis.
 - **Managerial Context** (the field that tells the Manager when to call this agent, separate from the agent's own instructions):
 > Call this first for any target company.
 Give it the company name or domain.
 It returns sourced firmographics and recent tech/AI news, nothing else.
 Always call it before Positioning & Brief Writer Agent.

 <img width="1512" height="827" alt="Agent1" src="https://github.com/user-attachments/assets/73c6ddb3-0ab4-4769-97ce-c95abe889c41" />

 ---

 ## Part 3: Signal & Stakeholder Mapping Agent